 Kush21 in Seattle likes to reward their loyal customers and they like to reward them frequently.
 Customers get a 15% discount for signing up for their loyalty program.
 Then, every 5th visit they make to the dispensary, they get another 10% off their purchase.

 Why it works: Kush21’s loyalty program is like a one-two punch for developing loyal customers.
 The initial discount incentivizes people to sign up and the future fifth-visit discounts incentivizes them to keep coming back for repeat visits.

 It doesn't matter if you're in the business of recreational marijuana or medical marijuana — one of the keys to successful dispensary loyalty marketing in the cannabis industry is developing a sense of loyalty with your customers.
 Rewards programs are, without a doubt, one of the most effective ways to build that loyalty.
 By offering special incentives in the form of points, discounts, or exclusive deals, you’re showing your customers that you value them and their business.
 When your customers feel valued, they will value your cannabis business right back.

 So what are you waiting for?
 Show your dispensary patrons you care with a well-developed rewards program and watch your repeat business skyrocket!
-Flowhub has a robust solution for customer loyalty that automatically syncs to our CRM and loyalty partners to increase your returning customer base.
+Flowhub has a robust solution for customer loyalty that automatically syncs to our cannabis partners to increase your returning customer base.

 To learn how Flowhub's built-in loyalty functionality and new Specials engine can increase your customer base and revenue, request a demo here, or reach out to our team at (844) FLOWHUB or email@example.com.